They say when you cry, you cry alone. Well, sometimes that's not always the case.

 - Snoopy, Come Home: Snoopy's going-away party ends with the entire Peanuts cast crying hysterically (except for Schroder who plays "It's A Long Way To Tipperary" on his piano).

 - In The Rugrats Movie, the babies cry, including Angelica, when Spike falls off the bridge while protecting them against a wolf.

 - While the kids and Nigel Thornberry are stuck in a cave in Rugrats Go Wild!, Susie starts to cry when she feels she won't see her family again.
 It's not long before Chuckie, Phil, Lil, and Kimi also start to cry along with her.
-Tommy doesn't actually cry, but he does shed a few tears at the moment.
+Tommy doesn't full-on cry, but he does shed a few tears during the moment.

 - In Beauty and the Beast, the Bimbettes are in love with Gaston and are therefore left crying when Gaston announces his intention to marry Belle.

 - A Bug's Life: Francis makes Dot and the other Blueberries cry by snapping at them over the tea party they were holding on top of him.
 Immediately, he feels bad over his actions and cheers the girls up with a juggling act.